 Top off your adventure with a few days in the magical and storied medina of Marrakech where snake charmers and fortune tellers will beguile you and keep you (only for a moment) from shopping the souks for souvenirs to take home.

-Its arrival day.
+Its arrival day for your two week trip in Morocco.
 The day you have been counting down to.
 Your driver will meet you outside the terminal building in Casablanca and take you to your accommodations for the night.

 Because we offer custom tours, designed for your specific needs, the plan for today is left open and we will finalize it when you book.
 If you arrive early in the day we can set out a plan of exploring the medina in Casablanca and possibly catch a tour of Hassan II mosque if time permits.